Feyitee/A-responsive-blue-card-/README.md

 # A-responsive-blue-card-
-A play around with responsive design on Scrimba😊 A good way to start by day💃🏽
+A play around with responsive design on Scrimba😊 A good way to start my day💃🏽